Register access layer

 //! main.rs #![no_main] #![no_std] use imxrt_ral as ral; use imxrt1010evk_fcb as _; use imxrt_rt::entry; use panic_halt as _; const LED_OFFSET: u32 = 1 << 11; #[entry] fn main() -> ! { // Safety: we're the only code that "owns" the IOMUXC and GPIO1 peripherals. let iomuxc = unsafe { ral::iomuxc::IOMUXC::instance() }; let gpio1 = unsafe { ral::gpio::GPIO1::instance() }; // Configure the pad named "GPIO_11" as a GPIO pin // (as opposed to a UART TX pin, for example). ral::write_reg!(ral::iomuxc, iomuxc, SW_MUX_CTL_PAD_GPIO_11, 5); // Set the GPIO as an output with a RMW operation. ral::modify_reg!(ral::gpio, gpio1, GDIR, |gdir| gdir | LED_OFFSET); // Turn on the LED. ral::write_reg!(ral::gpio, gpio1, DR_SET, LED_OFFSET); loop {} }

-Acquiring peripheral instances is still unsafe
+Acquiring peripheral instances is still unsafe.
+However, macros make it easier

 to read, write, and modify registers; and there's no need to maintain register